-Join Peggy Fisher for an in-depth discussion in this video Understanding implicit and explicit conversion, part of Up and Running with Java.
+Join Peggy Fisher for an in-depth discussion in this video Understanding implicit and explicit conversion, part of Learning Java 8.

 - Downloading and exploring NetBeans